AdaptivMCP/AdaptivMCP/docs/human/OPERATIONS.md

 2. **Ensure project dependencies are installed in the workspace**
    - Use `run_command` to install dependencies inside the workspace, for example:
      - `pip install -r requirements.txt`
    - The workspace itself persists on disk between related commands, but commands typically run inside a temporary virtual environment.
-Install only what is necessary for the current repo and avoid relying on global state across unrelated sessions.3. **Use smaller, focused commands for debugging**
+Install only what is necessary for the current repo and avoid relying on global state across unrelated sessions.

+3. **Use smaller, focused commands for debugging**
    - Instead of running the entire test suite on every iteration, use `run_command` or `run_tests` with narrower scopes (for example a single test file).
 If workspace commands consistently fail in the same way, capture `exit_code`, key parts of `stderr`, and the command arguments in an internal incident doc.

 ---